To request access this dataset you will need to login with an IMPACT account. Accounts are free. If you don't have one please register.

 and compromised web sites.

-ucsd - center for applied internet data analysis, computer worm, malware, worm, web site, caida, compromised web site, worm propagation, center for applied internet data analysis, code red, site, nimda worm, 721, infect host, host, code red dataset, unpatched system
+ucsd - center for applied internet data analysis, computer worm, malware, worm, web site, caida, ucsd, compromised web site, university of california, worm propagation, center for applied internet data analysis, code red, site, nimda worm, 721, infect host, host, code red dataset, unpatched system